Bizarre Sexual Dimorphism

 Then there are a few species (relatively speaking) in which males and females look wildly different.
-One sex may even have an entire physical feature that the other lacks (other than, you know, the obvious one) — if the other sex doesn't sport his/her own
+One sex may even have an entire physical feature that the other lacks (other than, you know, the obvious ones) — if the other sex doesn't sport his/her own

 to run with this.
 There are several alien or fantastical creatures in which the sexes are wildly different.
 This tends to run towards the extreme end of the Earth scale and beyond: they could be greatly unequal in strength or intelligence; one sex could even be reduced to an inert breeding machine or parasite like certain species of insects and fish.
 The most common example is for males to be bestial or ugly by human standards, while the females are Cute Monster Girls

-Taken to the logical extreme, this leads to Hot Skitty-on-Wailord Action.
+Taken to the logical extreme, this leads to Hot Skitty-on-Wailord Action

 , and in some such cases, "Bizarre Sexual Polymorphism" may be a more technically accurate term.
 Indeed, that name redirects to this trope.

 open/close all folders

 Anime & Manga